Chapter 11 BankruptcySee More Videos

 Representing NY businesses facing Chapter 11 bankruptcy

-If Chapter 11 is right for you, the first step is to file a bankruptcy petition.
-The petition should include a financial statement, a list of assets, a list of liabilities, and a statement of any outstanding contracts or leases.
-Filing for bankruptcy triggers an automatic stay.
-An automatic stay prohibits creditors and debt collectors from pursuing your debts.
-They are not allowed to contact your business, providing you a bit of breathing room to get things in order.
+If Chapter 11 is right for you, your attorney will file a Bankruptcy Petition, which will include a financial statement, a list of assets, a list of liabilities, and a statement of any outstanding contracts or leases.

 Meeting of creditors

-Soon after the filing and submission of the reorganization plan, creditors will have an opportunity to meet with the attorney and business owner to get a clear picture of the business’s everyday functionality and finances.
-They may ask some limited questions to see if the Chapter 11 bankruptcy reorganization plan can be opposed.
-They will use much of this information to develop their own plan.
+Soon after the filing of the Bankruptcy Petition, the largest creditors will have an opportunity to meet with the attorney and business owner to get a clear picture of the business’s Reorganization Plan.

-The Law Offices of Allen A. Kolber, Esq. has over 25 years of experience helping debtors acquire relief through the bankruptcy code.
+The Law Offices of Allen A. Kolber, Esq. has over 25 years of experience helping debtors obtain relief through the Bankruptcy code.
 Our firm appreciates how hard you have worked for your business and we understand the need to continue your life goals and keep those doors open.
-If you are facing serious financial problems and need effective legal services and knowledgeable advice on the matter of bankruptcy, contact The Law Offices of Allen A. Kolber, Esq. for a consultation to discuss the best course of action for your business.
+If you are facing serious financial problems and need effective legal services and knowledgeable advice on the matter of Bankruptcy, contact The Law Offices of Allen A. Kolber, Esq. for a consultation to discuss the best course of action for your business.